 The internal audit function is designed to test that key risks have been identified and that mitigation strategies are in place and are robust.
-The 53 areas of risk on the 2019-2020 Risk Register are assessed and reviewed at each committee and main Trust Board meeting.
+TEACH reviewed and renewed its approach to management of risk following the latest national guidance in June 2021.
+The 18 areas of risk on the 2020-2021 Risk Register are assessed and reviewed at each committee and main Trust Board meeting.
+Each risk is either tolerated, treated, transferred or terminated.

-The four categories of risk on the TEACH Risk Register are:
+The categories of risk on the TEACH Risk Register are:

-- Strategy, Finance and Compliance Risks;
+- Strategy, Finance, Infrastructure and Compliance Risks;

 - Staffing and Welfare Risks;

-- Risks to pupils (and SCITT trainees);
+- Risks to pupils (and SCITT trainees).

-- Operational and Infrastructure Risks.